krevanth/FreeAHB/README.md

 ## Notice

 This is the official FreeAHB repo.
-The repository provides an AHB 2.0 Master which supports the AHB protocol standard 2.0 including SPLIT/RETRY support.
+The repository provides an AHB 2.0 Manager which supports the AHB protocol standard 2.0 including SPLIT/RETRY support.
-Please note that WRAP type transfer is not supported i.e., the AHB master cannot issue WRAP transfers.
+Please note that WRAP type transfer is not supported i.e., the AHB manager cannot issue WRAP transfers.

 ### What happened to the repo and it's forks ?